PowerPoint tips for poster creation

 Space is limited.
 Choose your words and graphics carefully.

-Don’t forget to SPELL CHECK your poster before submitting for print!
+Don’t forget to spellcheck your poster before submitting for print!

 Layout